hnmike/hnmike/Git push and create new repository from a project (202412052057).md

 ---
 created-date: 2024-12-05 20:57
-id:
+id: null
-url:
+url: null
-related:
+related: null
-aliases:
+aliases: null
-tags:
+tags: null
-summary:
+summary: null
+permalink: git-push-and-create-new-repository-from-a-project-202412052057
 ---

 ## Steps to Create and Push the MMT 3 Project to a New GitHub Repository

 1. **Initialize the Git Repository:**